janoside/btc-rpc-explorer/README.md

 ## Prerequisites

-1. Install and run a full, archiving node - [instructions](https://bitcoin.org/en/full-node).
+1. Install and run a full, archiving node - [Atom Downloads](https://github.com/bitcoin-atom/bitcoin-atom/releases).
 Ensure that your node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
-2. Synchronize your node with the Bitcoin network.
+2. Synchronize your node with the Bitcoin Atom network.

 ## Instructions